bitnami/charts/bitnami/postgresql-ha/README.md

 Alternatively, you can specify custom scripts using the `initdbScripts` parameter as dict.

 In addition to these options, you can also set an external ConfigMap with all the initialization scripts.
-This is done by setting the `postgresql.initdbScriptsCM` parameter.
+This is done by setting the `postgresql.initdbScriptsConfigMap` parameter.
 Note that this will override the two previous options.
 If your initialization scripts contain sensitive information such as credentials or passwords, you can use the `initdbScriptsSecret` parameter.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.